 I’ve made this in two sizes — you can stretch one pound cake to make a 9 x 13 pan and it’s a little thinner, but will feed a little more people.
 Or you can use the 11 x 7 pan that you’ll see pictured here for a little taller tiramisu that feeds a little less, totally up to you.

 Start with a Sara Lee frozen pound cake.
 Signature move ~ I did not plan ahead so the only time the pound cake had to defrost was the five-minute drive from the store, but it sliced up super easily and didn’t effect how the coffee absorbed at all.
 So defrosted or frozen works equally well here.
 Cut the cake in half and slice up that half to fill the bottom of your pan.
 It’s okay if it’s not perfectly even or if you have to add some weirdly sized pieces to fill the dish like you’ll see below.
 It all melds together and you won’t be able to tell at all with the finished product.
 Make a cup of coffee and spike it (I went with two shots) with your choice of booze.
 I used a Rumchata Frappe Shots mini, and it added a really great depth of flavor to the coffee.
 Drizzle half the mug of spiked coffee over the cake.
+If you’re not into spiking the coffee, I’ve made it lots of times without spiking it and it was really good.

 Layer half of your cream cheese mixture on top of your cake and spread it evenly around.
 Top with the remaining pound cake sliced up, drizzle with coffee and spread the remaining cream cheese mixture on top.
 I added about a teaspoon of cinnamon to a 1/4 c. of cocoa powder to dust the top.
+Gotta get fancy with a little cocoa dusting.

 This is great when served right away and last time I made it I had to do it the night before and I was worried that the whipped cream would fall or get runny, but it didn’t at all.
 And the leftovers kept well in the fridge for a few days after.